pelithne/minecraft-on-azure/README.md

 In order to save money, I activated automatic shutdown of the VM at midnight.
 To start it up again, you can simply start the VM from the Azure portal.
 However, if you want this to happen at the same time everyday, you might as well automate a little bit.

 One way of doing this is to use a **Logic app**.
 A Logic app is a "No code" way of creating a small function that performs a specific task.
-In our case, we will create a logic app that starts the VM every day at 09:00.
+You will create a logic app that starts the VM every day at 09:00 (or any other time that you want).

 Go to the portal and search for "logic apps" and select "Logic Apps" from the list of search results